 Life grows up, spreads its wings and moves on.
 Maybe it is all the sweeter for being transient.

-(… and hopefully they will come back to their nest next year.
-I hear that is what barn swallows do…)
+(… and we anticipate that they will come back to their nest next year…)

 A little vignette on the beginnings with our Barn Swallows

-Find our Animal’s Antics in pictures on Instagram
+Find more of our Animal’s Antics in pictures on Instagram